GEANT-DataPlaneProgramming/int-platforms/README.md

 In-Band Network Telemetry
 ------

 In-Band Network Telemetry (INT)  is specified by the P4 language community and can provide very detailed information on network behavior by inserting a small amount of information directly inside packets passing through network devices where INT functionality is enabled, essentially adding probing functionality to potentially every packet, including customer traffic.
-This makes INT a very powerful debugging protocol, capable of measuring and recording the `experience' of each tagged packet sent in the network.
+This makes INT a very powerful debugging protocol, capable of measuring and recording the 'experience' of each tagged packet sent in the network.

 ![INT workflow](docs/int-workflow.png)